Skip to content

 The ForkId mismatch issue occurred because: 1.
 Our node (at block 0) technically should report ForkId 0xfc64ec04, next: 1150000 per EIP-2124 2.
 Peer nodes (at block 19,250,000+) report ForkId 0xbe46d57c, next: None 3.
 Peers disconnected with reason code 0x10 due to perceived incompatibility

-The following workarounds are no longer necessary with the implemented fix, but may still be useful in some situations:
+The following measures are not required for ForkId compatibility, but may still be useful in some situations:

 Bootstrap Checkpoints